shrinish123/Index_Analysis/README.md

-# Sicomoro - Index Analysis Dashboard
+# Pravia - Index Analysis Dashboard

 This project is a Next.js application for analyzing financial indices.